Layouts, ListViews y Cards

 Los modelos también son útiles porque se pueden modificar mediante el uso de varios métodos.
 Algunos importantes son:

-Construyendo nuestra tarjeta de delegado
+Construyendo la tarjeta de delegado

 Component {